I have a blue haired teen. Her hair is beautiful – a blue, green, aqua mix that reminds me of a mermaid arising from the sea.

 - You will play podcasts that you hope are teaching her how to handle life.

 - She will be thrilled if she gets to stay home from school because you didn’t finish.

 - She will be thrilled with the color and love it and you will too.

 Prediction is pretty much nobody’s forte, which is why we do it so much.
 About 90% of being a mother, I didn’t predict.
 You can read a million articles and books and still not have a clue about what’s going to happen.
 Children, people, are so unique that you can’t say that if you do x then z will happen despite our daily attempts to do just that.

 When I was pregnant, I had fantasies of baking cookies (check), playing dress-up (check), and happy Christmas mornings (check).
 Dyeing hair as bonding time was not on the “things you will come to love” list.
 But it is now.

 If you want your hair dyed multicolors, I can’t help you.
 Those skills are only reserved for my daughters.
-But if would like to transform like a mermaid with the magic of custom hypnosis and you live in Broward County and the Fort Lauderdale area, email me at firstname.lastname@example.org.
+But if would like to transform with the healing power of hypnosis, schedule a free consultation online.

 Even if we’re not working together in therapy, I’d like us to stay in touch.
 That way I can keep you updated on any events I’m holding that you’d enjoy, and you’ll have all my information handy if you do need to schedule an appointment in the future.
 Join the Newsletter, “Conversations for Effective Living,” to stay updated and get good personal growth content.